 A day in your future office

-To illustrate your future smart office life, imagine that before you arrived in the office, you would have already booked your shift.
-You will know which of your team members will be present, in which room your creative brainstorm session will take place, all while you could easily adjust the room temperature from your smartphone.
+To illustrate your future office life, imagine that before you arrived in, you would have already booked in.
+You'll know which of your team members will be present, in which room your creative brainstorm session will take place, and you can easily adjust the room temperature from your smartphone.

 Create a future-proof office

 Are you interested in building workplaces that focus on collaboration, flexibility, and employee well-being?
 We’re always happy to help.
-Our smart office advisors are just a virtual coffee away.
+Our workplace experience advisors are just a virtual coffee away.